zlatko-michailov/abc/README.md

 # abc
+> ATTENTION!
+>
+> The next release will be a complete rewrite.
+> While the entities will remain the same, there will be many breaking changes.
+> Plan your adoption accordingly.

+___

 > For a complete guide on `abc`, please visit the project's [Documentation](doc/README.md).

 `abc` is a C++ header-only library that complements the `std` library.
 The most notable `abc` entities are: